-The two-parameter problem is a convenient one for it can be solved graphically.
-Minding the accuracy of our statistical inferences at low statistics (or statistical errors of our statistical errors, which hardly justify more than a single significant figure in the quantification of our knowledge), the accuracy of the graphical method is quite appropriate.
-Insisting on higher accuracy would anyway be in a somewhat bad taste.
-The easiest way is to find numerically, and then inspect graphically, the values of lnK(A,B) for a sufficiently fine grid of A and B values around the maximum, so as to cover the wanted confidence interval.
+The two parameter problem is convenient for it can be solved graphically [minding the accuracy of our statistical inferences at low statistics (or statistical errors of our statistical errors, which hardly justify more than a single significant figure in the quantification of our knowledge), the accuracy of the graphical method is quite appropriate].
+The easiest way is to find numerically, and then inspect, the values of lnK(A,B) for a sufficiently fine grid of A and B values around the maximum, so as to cover the wanted confidence interval.
 This is best illustrated by an example.